marktrix99/BCI_EEG_MI_Decoding_Neurorehabilitation/README.md

 - **Hand of Hope (HoH) robotic hand**
 - Visual interface - vertical bar increase/decrease
 - Used to provide **motor feedback** triggered by detected motor imagery

+The online feedback experiment is completely set up in the MATLAB and Simulink environment.

 ### BCI processing pipeline